CommonAccord/Site-Org/Doc/ABA/ABA_Intercreditor_Form.01.md

 6.8.1.sec=No Second Lien Claimholder may oppose or seek to challenge any claim by a First Lien Claimholder for allowance or payment in any Insolvency Proceeding of First Lien Obligations consisting of Post-Petition Claims.

-6.8.2.sec=No First Lien Claimholder may oppose or seek to challenge in an Insolvency Proceeding a claim by a Second Lien Claimholder for allowance [and any payment permitted under section 6.4, “Adequate Protection,”] of Second Lien Obligations consisting of Post-Petition Claims.
+6.8.2.sec=No First Lien Claimholder may oppose or seek to challenge in an Insolvency Proceeding a claim by a Second Lien Claimholder for allowance [and any payment permitted under section 6.4, “Adequate Protection,&rdquo;] of Second Lien Obligations consisting of Post-Petition Claims.

 6.8.=[02/Bit/Ssec_02]